Sahilpillai006/quiet-help/README.md

 This project is a prototype and should not be considered a production-grade emergency or safety system.

-Potential limitations include:
+Current limitations include:

 - Dependence on Wi-Fi connectivity
-- Dependence on the backend service
+- Dependence on Firebase availability
 - Internet connectivity requirements
 - Hardware and power reliability
 - Prototype-level physical construction
-- No guaranteed emergency-service integration
+- No direct emergency-service integration
 - Potential delays caused by network or backend availability
+- Limited number of physical input devices in the current prototype

-The system should therefore be treated as a demonstration and educational prototype rather than a certified emergency communication system.
+The system should therefore be treated as an educational and demonstration prototype.

 ---

 ## Future Improvements

-Possible future improvements include:
+Possible improvements include:

-- Add multiple help buttons or devices
+- Support for more help-request devices
-- Add unique locations for each device
+- Improved device and location management
+- Request notifications
-- Add acknowledgement of help requests
+- Request acknowledgement tracking
-- Add request history
+- Request history and analytics
-- Add notification mechanisms
-- Add device health monitoring
+- Improved authentication
-- Improve authentication and access control
+- Role-based dashboard access
-- Improve reliability during network outages
-- Add offline event buffering
+- Offline event buffering
+- Better network failure handling
+- Device health monitoring
-- Improve the physical enclosure
+- Improved physical enclosure
-- Develop a more scalable backend architecture
+- Scalable backend architecture
+- Improved dashboard interface
+- Mobile-friendly dashboard
-- Add role-based access for monitoring users
+- Additional monitoring and reporting features

 ---